What do YOU do to make your safety training at work fun and engaging for employees?

 Drew Douglas, Health and Safety Specialist, Rama First Nation

-Conclusion: There Are LOTS of Ways to Make Training More Fun
+Conclusion: There Are LOTS of Ways to Make Safety Training More Fun

 So that wraps that up, at least in terms of tips from our repliers.
 If you notice, a lot of the tips focused on creating an active learning experience for the workers and getting them more involved.
 And doing something that was a little fun now and again came up a lot too.

 But what about you?
-What are your tips?
+What are your tips for safety training and safety compliance?
 We’d love to read your comments in the section below.

 Effective EHS Training: A Step-by-Step Guide